 Whenever I go to the mall with my mom, 50% of the time she would order Chicken Teriyaki with extra meat and extra sauce from Sarku Japan.
 Therefore, I thought she would appreciate me teaching her how to make it at home.
 So I set about experimenting and finally came up with this Chicken Teriyaki recipe that tastes exactly like Sarku’s and enjoy it in my own home without having to step foot inside a busy, crowded mall.

-So this Sarku Mall Chicken Teriyaki recipe has instead, become one of my meal prep staples.
+This Sarku Mall Chicken Teriyaki recipe has become one of my meal prep staples.
 It’s tasty, healthy, and super easy.
 And because I made it myself, I know there is no MSG.
 Besides it is pretty economical to make at home.
 You may never order from Sarku’s again once you discover how easy it is to make it yourself.

 Meal Prep Notes: I usually do a half prep, ie freeze the chicken with the chicken marinade and make an extra batch of sauce to freeze in the freezer.
 I have also frozen the fully cooked chicken teriyaki and while still tasty, it suffers about 20% flavor loss.

 Additional Notes: Please use a high quality non-stick frying pan that can withstand high temperatures to brown the chicken.
 I have gone through so many non-stick frying pans but this Anolon Advanced Hard Anodized Nonstick 12-Inch Covered Ultimate has been with me since 2012 and still going strong.

 1 lb boneless, skinless, chicken thigh (raw) | 544 calories

 2 garlic cloves (sauce) | 8 calories